TZstatsADS/Fall2016-proj4-jingmu2014/doc/Report.md

 + bars_confidence, bars_start
 + beats_confidence, beats_start
 + sections_confidence, sections_start
-+ segments_confidence, segments_loudness_max, segments_loudness_max_time, segments_loudness_start, segments_timbre
++ segments_confidence, segments_loudness_max, segments_loudness_max_time, segments_loudness_start, segments_pitches, segments_start, segments_timbre
 + tatums_confidence, tatums_start

+According to [lpt](http://www.nature.com/articles/srep00521), loudness, pitches and timbre are the three primary musical facets in contemporary western popular music.
+Therefore it is necessary to include them in the extracted features.

-Any features with a '\_confidence' suffix represents the confidence level (between 0 and 1) when transmitting the music into numerical data.
+The rest raw features are all linked with 'confidence' which represents the confidence level (between 0 and 1) when transmitting the music into numerical data.
 There are five of these type: bars, beats, sections, segments and tatums.

 After examing some samples, the 1st song can be a good representative for browsing the features:
 ![image](https://github.com/TZstatsADS/Fall2016-proj4-jingmu2014/blob/master/figs/barsbeatssections.png)